-If you live in the Western world, you’ve mostly likely been struggling with your weight at some point in your life.
-As of this year, 2 out of 3 Americans are overweight or obese and other countries seem to follow this trend.
+If you live in the Western world, you’ve most likely been struggling with your weight at some point in your life.
+It is estimated that 2 out of 3 Americans are overweight or obese and other, even less developed, countries seem to follow this trend.

-Unfortunately, many diet plans focus on restrictions, such as “cut calories”, “don’t eat carbs” or “reduce your portions”.
+Unfortunately, many diet plans focus on restrictions and use guidelines such as “just cut calories”, “don’t eat carbs” or “reduce your portions”.

-However, it has been shown that addition, specifically adding foods that are low in calorie density, is the best strategy for losing weight – not just eating less overall.
+However, it has been shown that adding foods that are low in calorie density is the best strategy for losing weight – not just eating less overall.

-Long term studies on low calorie dense diets have shown that those who made the greatest reductions in the calorie density of their diet lost the most weight.
-They also consumed the most volume and weight of food, which helped them to control hunger and keep them satisfied.
-Additionally, they also had the healthiest diets with the highest increases in fiber, vitamins, and minerals, and the greatest decreases in fat and saturated fat.
+Long-term studies on low calorie dense diets have shown that those who made the greatest reductions in the calorie density of their diets lost the most weight.
+They also consumed the most volume and weight of food, which helped them to control hunger and kept them satisfied.

 So they ate more food, were more satisfied, lost more excess weight, and lowered their disease-risk without restricting or counting calories.
 It almost sounds too good to be true!